anandbharadwaj1990/InterfaceSharpening/README.md

 A simple FVM code to illustrate the algorithm of sharpening an interface in two-phase flows
-1. The fortran code needs to be compiled as shown below gfortran -fdefault-real-8 2D_levelset_FVM_phi.f90
+1. The fortran code needs to be compiled as shown: gfortran -fdefault-real-8 2D_levelset_FVM_phi.f90

-2. Run the code
+2. Run the code:
    ./a.out

 Remarks